now-is/led-clock/cron-absolute/README.md

 `local expired = clock:set(t)`.
 Sets the time in the clock to `t`.

-* The first `set` on a clock sets its start time.
-It never invokes a callback.
+The first `set` on a clock sets its start time.
+It does not invoke a callback and returns false, i.e. not expired.

 On subsequent `set`s:

 * A one-time clock invokes its `callback` if the time has increased by more than its `interval` from its start time.
 * A periodic clock invokes its `callback` 0 or more times, depending on how much its time has increased.
 * `expired` is true for one-time clocks whose `callback` has been invoked.